andrey-helldar/laradock-environment/README.md

 1. Copy the file `services.txt.example` to `services.txt` and specify the services you need for your work.
 2. Specify the link to the PHP folder in the environment variables.
 For example, `d:\dev\modules\php` (this is a symlink in PHP).
+3. Specify the link to the 7zip folder in the environment variables.
+For example, `c:\Program Files\7-Zip`.
-3. Create links to the files you need from the `bin` folder in a place convenient for you.
+4. Create links to the files you need from the `bin` folder in a place convenient for you.
-4. Run the links you need and use 😊
+5. Run the links you need and use 😊

 ## Updating this project